alanzhangcs/alanzhangcs.github.io/_pages/about.md

 [CSAIL Lab, Massachusetts Institute of Technology](https://www.csail.mit.edu/) supervised by [Xiangru Huang](http://people.csail.mit.edu/xrhuang/).**

-My real interest is definitely basketball.
-I'm a die heart of Lakers and Kobe Brant.
-My involvement in basketball has been a transformative experience, enriching my life in numerous ways.
-During the period spanning September 2017 to July 2019, I had the honor of serving as the captain of the basketball team at Qian Xuesen College.
-Furthermore, I also served as the coach of the women’s basketball team at Qian Xuesen College during the academic year commencing in September 2018 and ending in July 2019.

 [//]: # (Through these experiences, I have gained valuable leadership skills, and)

 [//]: # (developed a deep appreciation for teamwork and collaboration.)